leebut/gamesdb/README.md

 ## Functionality

-At the moment the search input is not working, so a hard-coded search is in place.
+Search input is now working.
 CORS is being dealt with by a third-party [https://corsproxy.io/](https://corsproxy.io/).
 I will use a Netlify function when I deploy there.